-A table of acceptable alternatives for academics, experience, the Professional Practice Exam, original transcripts and job description is available as a table called Acceptable Alternatives on the website.
+A table of acceptable alternatives for academics, experience, Professional Practice Exams, original transcripts and job description is available as a table of Acceptable Alternatives on the website.

 Information is available on our website and via phone or email.
 OACETT reviews its information annually for accuracy and readability.